[V3C1] The Margrave's Younger Sister

 “W-What’s wrong, Frieda?
 Why the scary face…?”

-Henrik was twenty-six, six years older than Frieda, and had only inherited the title of Margrave a few years ago.
+Henrik was 26, six years older than Frieda, and had only inherited the title of Margrave a few years ago.
 Resembling his sister, he was a slender young man with a lanky figure.

 While their dull blond hair and gray eyes made them look alike, Frieda’s resolute gaze contrasted with her brother’s somewhat helpless demeanor.